soggybag/Hoppy-Bunny-SpriteKit-Swift/P3-Bunny-Physics/content.md

 ---
-title: You've go to let the bunny fly!
+title: You've got to let the bunny fly!
 slug: bunny-physics
 ---